Cardinals vs. Astros Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 78 hits with 10 doubles, two triples, 15 home runs, 21 walks and 50 RBI.
-He's also stolen two bases.
+- Nolan Arenado has 80 hits with 11 doubles, two triples, 15 home runs and 22 walks.
+He has driven in 51 runs with two stolen bases.

 Arenado Recent Games